 And now, let’s head to Ancient Tomb Lookout (point of interest #4).

 At the Ancient Tomb Lookout, you will see the following sign.

-And if you take a close view then you can see remains of the Ancient Cemetery of Jerusalem.
+And if you take a close view, you can see the remains of the Ancient Cemetery of Jerusalem.
 More specifically, you can see tomb entranceways.